 The development of drug candidates is complicated, and requires resources and experience for which we currently have limited resources.
 Currently, we generally rely on our strategic partners to carry out these activities for certain of our drug candidates that are in clinical trials.
-We do not have a partner for our cardiac myosin activator drug candidate, CK-1827452, and, in the event GSK elects to terminate its development efforts, we do not have an alternative partner for our cancer drug candidates.
-Pursuant to the amendment of our Collaboration and License Agreement with GSK, we may initiate and conduct clinical trials for SB-743921 for the treatment of non-Hodgkin's lymphoma, Hodgkin's lymphoma, and multiple myeloma.
-For the clinical trials we conduct with SB-743921 for these hematologic cancer indications, under the terms of our amended agreement with GSK, we plan to rely on contractors for the amendacture and distribution of clinical supplies.
-To the extent we conduct clinical trials for a drug candidate without support from a strategic partner, as we are doing with our drug candidate CK-1827452, and as we currently plan to do for our drug candidate SB-743921 pursuant to the amendment of our strategic alliance with GSK, we will need to develop additional skills, technical expertise and resources necessary to carry out such development efforts on our own or through the use of other third parties, such as contract research organizations, or CROs.
+We do not have a partner for our cardiac myosin activator drug candidate, CK-1827452, and, in the event GSK elects to terminate its development efforts, we do not have an alternative partner for our current and potential cancer drug candidates.
+Pursuant to the amendment of our Collaboration and License Agreement with GSK, we may initiate and conduct clinical trials for our drug candidate SB-743921 for the treatment of non-Hodgkin's lymphoma, Hodgkin's lymphoma, and multiple myeloma.
+For the clinical trials we conduct with SB-743921 for these hematologic cancer indications, under the terms of our amended agreement with GSK, we plan to rely on contractors for the manufacture and distribution of clinical supplies.
+To the extent we conduct clinical trials for a drug candidate without support from a strategic partner, as we are doing with CK-1827452, and as we currently plan to do for SB-743921, we will need to develop additional skills, technical expertise and resources necessary to carry out such development efforts on our own or through the use of other third parties, such as contract research organizations, or CROs.